KareemAL/VR_MakeNBreak/README.md

 Project Name: VR MakeNBreak
-Group Members: Alina Baumann, Kareem Al-Khalily
+Group Members: Alina Brandstaetter, Kareem Al-Khalily

 Shot Description: derived from the real "MakeNBreak" board game, this is a game all about copying buliding plans made of differently shaped blocks.
 Here the concept of the board game has been transfered into VR using hand-tracking.